MustafaErvaErgul/GD-Fow-Sync/README.md

 # Introduction

-Python code that lets you generate a ".exe" that syncs your fog of war discovery between Grim Dawn characters.
+This Python program creates an .exe that automatically syncs your fog of war (.fow) discovery across all Grim Dawn characters.

-The program watches for changes in the Grim Dawn save directory and syncs the most updated .fow file across all characters.

-It does this by checking for the .fow file with the largest file size since in Grim Dawn the more you discover the map the bigger the .fow file gets.
+It monitors the game's save directory and detects the .fow file with the largest size—since more map discovery results in a bigger file—then copies it to all characters.

-You can use the .ahk file in this repository to run both Grim Dawn and this "gdfowsync.exe" with a single file click.
-Its just for convenience.
-If you'd prefer not to use it, start the game first and than run "gdfowsync.exe".
+For convenience, you can use the included .ahk script to launch both Grim Dawn and gdfowsync.exe with a single click.
+Otherwise, start the game first, then run gdfowsync.exe.

-Update the paths in gdfowsync.ini depending on your own installation.
+Update "gdfowsync.ini" with your custom Grim Dawn paths before use.

 # Installation

+You can package the .exe yourself using the python code or just head to the releases and download the latest .exe from there.

+Make sure to update the .ini file with the correct paths for your system.

 [Download the latest release](https://github.com/MustafaErvaErgul/GD-Fow-Sync/releases)

 # Packaging

-Creating the .exe with console for debugging purposes
+To create the .exe yourself, use PyInstaller:

+With console (for debugging):
 * python -m PyInstaller --onefile gdfowsync.py

-Creating the .exe without console for general use
+Without console (for general use):
 * python -m PyInstaller --onefile --noconsole gdfowsync.py